 Bring the great outdoors, inside

 Incorporating real plants into your gym space can have a number of positive effects on your members and overall environment.
-The guys at Pulbrook and Gould know a thing or two when it comes to flowers and plants: “They don’t just make you feel happier, however; plants can also increase your productivity levels.
+The guys at Flowers 24 Hours know a thing or two when it comes to flowers and plants: “They don’t just make you feel happier, however; plants can also increase your productivity levels.
 This is highly beneficial for gymgoers as they’ll be more motivated to attend gym sessions and classes, as well as put more effort into their workouts and get more from them!”.
+Flowers are commonplace in the office/work environment.

 Another advantage of indoor plants is that they improve air quality by reducing mold, dust, and bacteria levels, as well as removing formaldehyde, ammonia, benzene, and other toxins which are present in a number of everyday materials.